-21 Monitoring wells will be installed using sonic or hollow-stem auger (HSA) drilling methods.
-Boreholes using either method will be nominally 6 to 8 inches in diameter.
-Wells will be 22 constructed using 2-inch-diameter, schedule 40 polyvinyl chloride (PVC) casing with 20 feet of 23 0.010-inch machine-slotted screen and a bottom endcap.
-Boreholes will be advanced 15 feet below 24 25 the top of the alluvial aquifer water table so that 5 feet of screen in the completed well is above the water table.
-Wells will have centralizers placed at the top and bottom of the screen when 26 appropriate.
-The filter pack will be silica sand and will extend from the bottom of the borehole to 27 2 feet above the screened interval.
-A bentonite chip or pellet seal approximately 3 feet thick will 28 be installed over the filter pack and hydrated with potable water at every 1-foot increment to 29 provide a competent seal.
-The bentonite chips or pellets will be installed by gravity fall if the 30 31 distance to the top of the filter pack is less than 20 feet below ground surface (bgs) or by a tremie pipe if the distance is greater than 20 feet bgs.
-Above the bentonite seal, a neat cement grout will 32 33 be installed from the top of the bentonite seal to 3 feet bgs by gravity fall or a tremie pipe using 34 the same distance criteria used for the bentonite chip seal.
+- 27 Soil samples will be collected from at least three depth intervals within the borehole of each 28 monitoring well: vadose zone with the highest PID reading, at the water table (if applicable), and at the end of the borehole.
+Soil samples collected from the boreholes of monitoring wells will be 29 analyzed for VOCs, SVOCs, nitrate, nitrite, major anions, explosives, and TAL metals per methods 30 31 described in Section 2.2. - 32 Monitoring wells will be installed using sonic or hollow-stem auger (HSA) drilling methods.
+33 Boreholes using either method will be nominally 6 to 8 inches in diameter.
+Wells will be constructed using 2-inch-diameter, schedule 40 polyvinyl chloride (PVC) casing with 20 feet of 34 0.010-inch machine-slotted screen and a bottom endcap.
+Boreholes will be advanced 15 feet below 35 36 the top of the alluvial aquifer water table so that 5 feet of screen in the completed well is above the water table.
+Wells will have centralizers placed at the top and bottom of the screen when 37 appropriate.
+The filter pack will be silica sand and will extend from the bottom of the borehole to 38 39 2 feet above the screened interval.
+A bentonite chip or pellet seal approximately 3 feet thick will be installed over the filter pack and hydrated with potable water at every 1-foot increment to 40 provide a competent seal.
+The bentonite chips or pellets will be installed by gravity fall if the 41 42 distance to the top of the filter pack is less than 20 feet below ground surface (bgs) or by a tremie pipe if the distance is greater than 20 feet bgs.
+Above the bentonite seal, a neat cement grout will 43

-The surface completion for each well will consist of an 8-inch-diameter by 6-foot-long protective steel monument that will be installed 3 feet above a concrete pad and 3 feet into the ground.
-The concrete pad will be 4 feet square by 4 inches thick.
-Field personnel will install 4-inch-diameter by 3-foot-tall steel bollards around the well on the outside of the concrete pad.
-The well will be

-39 equipped with a security lock and will be tagged with corrosion-resistant identification.
-The well

-40 monument will be coated with protective orange paint as required by FWDA.

-41 Completed wells will be developed at least 24 hours after well installation.
-Field personnel will 42 develop wells by surging followed by bailing, and/or pumping until the clear, artifact-free formation water is produced (EPA.
+- be installed from the top of the bentonite seal to 3 feet bgs by gravity fall or a tremie pipe using - the same distance criteria used for the bentonite chip seal. - 3 The surface completion for each well will consist of an 8-inch-diameter by 6-foot-long protective - 4 steel monument that will be installed 3 feet above a concrete pad and 3 feet into the ground.
+The - 5 concrete pad will be 4 feet square by 4 inches thick.
+Field personnel will install 4-inch-diameter - 6 by 3-foot-tall steel bollards around the well on the outside of the concrete pad.
+The well will be - 7 equipped with a security lock and will be tagged with corrosion-resistant identification.
+The well - 8 monument will be coated with protective orange paint as required by FWDA. - 9 Completed wells will be developed at least 24 hours after well installation.
+Field personnel will - develop wells by surging followed by bailing, and/or pumping until the clear, artifact-free - formation water is produced (EPA.
 1992).
-Purge water generated during well development will be managed following the procedures described in Section 3.9 of this Work Plan.
+Purge water generated during well development will be - managed following the procedures described in Section 3.9 of this Work Plan.

-3 2.4 GROUNDWATER SAMPLES
+2.4 GROUNDWATER SAMPLES

-4 Three existing monitoring wells located in close vicinity of the Northern Area sewer line and the 5 three new temporary monitoring wells will be sampled for site chemicals of potential concern (COPCs) listed on Table 2.3.
-The locations of the existing and new temporary monitoring wells 6 and closest associated manhole are summarized on Table 2.3.
-Groundwater samples will be 7 8 analyzed for VOCs, SVOCs, nitrate, nitrogen, major anions, explosives, and TAL metals.
-A summary of analytical methods, sample containers, preservation, and holding times is included in 9 Table 2.2.
-Sample ID numbers for the existing monitoring wells and the temporary monitoring 10 wells are listed in Table 2.3 and shown on Figure 2.2.
-11
+- 14 Groundwater samples will be analyzed for VOCs, SVOCs, nitrate, nitrite, major anions, - explosives, and TAL metals.
+A summary of analytical methods, sample containers, preservation, - and holding times is included in Table 2.2.
+Sample IDs for the proposed temporary monitoring - wells are listed in Table 2.3.